panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ## 6. Conclusion

-`React.memo()` is a great tool to gain the benefits of memoization for pure functional components.
+`React.memo()` is a great tool to gain the benefits of memoization for functional components.
 When applied correctly, it prevents component re-render when the next props equal previous.

 Take precaution when memoizing components that use props with callback functions.
 Make sure to provide the same callback function instance between renderings.